codepath/android_guides/Using-Context.md

 A Context provides access to information about the application state.
 It provides Activities, Fragments, and Services access to resource files, images, [[themes/styles|Styles-and-Themes]], and external directory locations.
 It also enables access to Android's built-in services, such as those used for layout inflation, keyboard, and finding content providers.

+In many cases when the "context is required", we simply need to **pass in the instance of the current activity**.
+In situations where we are inside objects created by the activity such as adapters or fragments, we need to pass in the activity instance into those objects.
+In situations where we are outside of an activity (in an application or service), we can use the "application" context instead.

 ## What is a Context used for?

 Below are a few use cases that require a Context object.